-Despite the job descriptions sounding so similar to each other, Google has clearly demarcated the roles of product manager and program manager, with the former holding more relevance to product management.
+Despite the job descriptions sounding so similar to each other on LinkedIn, Google has clearly demarcated the roles of product manager and program manager, with the former holding more relevance to product management.

 Product managers at Google oversee the company’s product management and are in charge of coming up with new ideas and a roadmap to bring products to life.
 In short, the job of a product manager encompasses managerial roles that are responsible for the development of new products.

 A product manager would be allocated the task of creating a team composed of different specialists, like data scientists, engineers, software developers, and finance and marketing advisors.
-The product manager would make sure that the team operates smoothly, and that the consumer preferences are prioritized throughout the production process.
+The product manager, in collaboration with stakeholders, would make sure that the team members operate smoothly and that consumer preferences are prioritized throughout the production process.

 A product manager at Google has a wide range of influence over every aspect of the production process.
-This is because Google, despite being one of the world’s leading tech companies, has business operations that are run similar to a startup.
-This structure helps to make the work environment as flexible as possible, and create a space that nurtures innovation and creativity.
+This is because Google, despite being one of the world’s leading tech companies, has business operations that are run similarly to a startup.
+This structure helps to make the work environment as flexible as possible and creates a space that nurtures innovation and creativity.

 In comparison to this, a program manager at Google has a more administrative role.
 Program managers are in charge of overseeing the communication between the managerial and technical teams involved in a project.

 In essence, a program manager would supervise the internal workings of programs at Google, while a product manager would be responsible for the development and success of a product.